 4Join a sports league, scrabble club or other group activity.

 5Create a “fortress of solitude”.
 Choose one day per week when you plan to disconnect.
-Tell work, and friends that you will not have your phone.
+Tell work, family and friends that you will not have your phone.
 Make a nice meal, read a book or do a craft.

 6Start an off-the-grid group.
 During an hour every week, arrange to meet without cell phones or computers.
 Having companionship in your quest to disconnect will make it easier.